abvalatouski/wstp/README.md

 Now let's write a server.
 I'll name the script as `server.wls`.

-First, let's initialize the link like I did in the previous code, but now I'll **create** the link and parametrize out only its name.
+First, let's initialize the link like in the previous code, but now I'll **create** the link and parametrize out only its name.

 ```